shamilatesoglu/valet/README.md

 - [ ] Make it faster (doesn't even come close to 'fast' yet)
 - [ ] Extensible toolchain (e.g. custom compilers and linkers)
 - [ ] Install packages from git repositories
-- [ ] Depend a package hosted on a git repository
+- [x] Depend a package hosted on a git repository
+- [ ] Precompiled headers

 ### Things to think about
 - [ ] Daemon service compiling in the background when a file changed (to optimize iteration times)